Why is there no pet cemetery in Krakow?

 In fact, Krakow residents have been trying to have a pet cemetery built since at least the 1990s.
 As with many construction projects in an ancient European city, attempts have been tied up in red tape, limited by space, or thwarted by NIMBYism (people who prefer that it is “Not In My BackYard”).

 The most recent schemes involve an area of land owned by the Agricultural University of Krakow in Olszanica, a relatively rural area on the western edges of the city, in Olszanica.
-But local residents have protested, forming an organization called the Our Olszanica Association and drawing up a petition with around 200 signatures against the construction of a cemetery, which has put plans on hold for three years.
+But local residents have protested, forming the Our Olszanica Association and drawing up a petition with around 200 signatures against the construction of a cemetery, which has put plans on hold for three years.
 They fear that the animals’ remains could leach into the surround land and contaminate their water.
-The University has presented a study claiming that they have nothing to fear, but the Association is skeptical and (as of 29 October 2018) is still debating whether or not to change their position.
+The University has presented a study claiming that their concerns are unfounded, but the Association is skeptical and (as of 29 October 2018) is still debating whether or not to change their position.

 For now, Cracovians with pets who die may allow their veterinarian to safely dispose of the body – or many choose to illegally bury their pets in forests, gardens, or parks.